-How To Create A Call of Duty: Modern Warfare Inspired 3D Map In After Effects
+How To Create A Call of Duty Inspired Map In After Effects

 I’ve been a gamer for as far back as my memory will go.
 Outside of video games being a source of entertainment and leisure, they also serve as a deep reservoir of inspiration.
 I’ve recently been playing Call of Duty: Modern Warfare, an acclaimed reboot of the franchise, and before some missions, there’s a map overview of the location where you will be dispatched.